 When to see a doctor

-Sudden, severe testicle pain can be a sign of testicular torsion — a twisted testicle that can quickly lose its blood supply.
-This condition requires immediate medical treatment to prevent loss of the testicle.
-Testicular torsion can occur in males of any age, although it is more common in adolescents.
+Sudden, serious testicle pain can be a symptom of a twisted testicle, which can quickly lose its blood supply.
+This condition is called testicular torsion.
+Treatment is needed right away to prevent loss of the testicle.
+Testicular torsion can happen at any age, but it is more common in teenagers.

-- Testicle pain accompanied by nausea, fever, chills or blood in your urine
+- Testicle pain along with nausea, fever, chills or blood in the urine.

-These measures might help relieve mild testicle pain:
+These steps might help ease mild testicle pain:

 - Take a pain reliever such as aspirin, ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).
 You can do this unless your health care team has given you other instructions.
 Use caution when giving aspirin to children or teenagers.
 Aspirin is approved for use in children older than age 3.
 But children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to a rare but serious condition called Reye's syndrome in such children.
 It can be life-threatening.